 We know that ice (a solid) can turn into water (a liquid) and then into vapor (a gas).
 However, in certain circumstances, ice can completely skip the liquid form and turn directly into a gas.

-This process a solid turning directly into a gas is called sublimation.
+This process of a solid turning directly into a gas is called sublimation.

 Freeze drying uses sublimation to remove water from food.
 The scientific name for this food preservation method is lyophilization.